p-adrian05/apex-csv-builder/README.md

     }
 }
 ```
+## Generating CSV File from Records
-Then you can use the createCSV method to generate CSV File from records and receive the Content Document Id.
+You can use the __createCSV__ method to generate a CSV file from records and receive the Content Document Id.

 ```java
 ContactCSVService service = new ContactCSVService(new CSVFileService());
 Id fileId = service.createCSV(contactIdList);
 ```
-The Content Document Id can be use to
+The Content Document Id can be used to:
-- download the file directly in Salesforce Lightning with the following URL path: /sfc/servlet.shepherd/document/download/'+documentId+'?operationContext=S1
+- Download the file directly in Salesforce Lightning or in LWC with the following URL path: __/sfc/servlet.shepherd/document/download/'+documentId+'?operationContext=S1__
 - Open the Record Page of the Document
 - Navigate the user in LWC with NavigationMixin
+Here's an example of navigating to the document in LWC:
 ```js
   viewDocument(documentId){
     this[NavigationMixin.GenerateUrl]({